amordahl/satune/README.md

 Using `stats-all.txt`, we compute the aggregate counts of true positive/nagtive, TP/TN, false positive/negative, FP/FN for each configuration.
 The result of this manual operation is saved under 'tools/<tool>/results/Configs.csv'.
 The numbers in Table-II can be computed from these CSV files.

 Now, we use the data analysis tool JMP [2] to conduct an effect screening study.
 For this, we further aggregate the counts of correct (TP+TN) and incorrect (FP + FN).
-Then, we fit a model usingthe DOE module of JMP.
-This will give us the Analysis results with significant effects that configuration options and their settings have on the results (i.e., number of correct and incorrect verification runs).
+Then, we fit a model using the DOE module of JMP.
+This will give us the Analysis results with significant effects that configuration options and their settings have on the results, i.e., number of correct and incorrect verification runs, (summarized in Table-III of the paper).

 Note that, we included the intermediary JMP executable scripts under the `experiment/jmp` directory (see `experiment/jmp/README.md`).